weiyangedward/IMMBoost/README.rst

 ----------
 ::

-	Example data files for both of CRMvsCRM and CRMvsBkg are provided:
+	Examples of input as well as command to run the code are provided for both of CRM vs CRM and CRM vs Bkg:

-	1) CRMvsCRM:
+	1) CRM vs CRM:
 	>> sh run_crm_vs_crm.sh

-	2) CRMvsBkg:
+	2) CRM vs Bkg:
 	>> sh run_crm_vs_bkg.sh

-	Output can be found in folder sampleOutput:
+	Output can be found in folder 'sampleOutput' (descriptions of directory and files are marked by '#'):

 	1) CRM_vs_CRM/
 			+
-			+-- CRMset1/
+			+-- CRMset1/ # output directory of a CRMset
 					+
-					+-- IMM.average.auc
+					+-- IMM.average.auc # average AUC score from IMM prediction
 					+-- IMM_SVM.average.auc
 					+-- IMM_RF.average.auc
 					+-- ensembleModel.average.auc